adeboyemercy/Mercy-Adeboye/README.md

 # Hi, I'm Mercy Adeboye
 ## About Me
-I Am an aspiring Data Analyst with a passion for transforming data into meaninful insights.
+I am an aspiring Data Analyst with a passion for transforming data into meaninful insights.
 I use Microsoft Excel and Power BI to analyze business problems and create interactive dashboards, and support data-driven decision-making.

 ## Skills
 -Microsoft Excel